SUVs Collide, One Rolls, In Hackensack

 Two SUVs collided Tuesday morning in Hackensack, sending one rolling and both drivers to the hospital, authorities said.

+The Lexus 59-year-old Lexus driver from Paramus told police she "had a green light and proceeded into the intersection when she was struck by the Mitsubishi," driven by a 61-year-old Hackensack man, Foley said.

+The Outlander driver "was unsure what color the light was when he entered the intersection," she added.

-Both drivers – one 59 from Paramus and the other 61 from Hackensack -- complained of neck and back pain and were taken to nearby Hackensack University Medical Center.
+Both drivers complained of neck and back pain and were taken to nearby Hackensack University Medical Center, Foley said.

-The Mitsubishi driver also received a summons for not being able to produce an insurance card.
+The Outlander driver also received a summons for not being able to produce an insurance card, the captain said.

 Click here to sign up for Daily Voice's free daily emails and news alerts.